-Parents and Families Retreats and First Saturday Meetings
+Parents and Families Retreats and First Saturday Meetings are Essential

-Idealization produces the false belief that the son is so prayerful and strong that now he can drink, no longer needs to avoid certain environments, and is able to do everything that everyone else in the world does without the risk of falling back into a world of darkness.
+Idealization produces the false belief that the son or daughter is so prayerful and strong now that they can drink, they no longer need to avoid certain environments, and are able to do everything that everyone else in the world does without the risk of falling back into a world of darkness.
 In addition, family members may feel their own guilt about the past and may want to make up for it.
-All this results in “helping the son� by family choices that actually stunt his growth in responsibility, steal his opportunities to develop self-confidence by making it on his own, and place the young man in situations which are dangerous for the particular vulnerabilities of addicts.
+All this results in “helping the son or daughter” by family choices that actually stunt their child’s growth in responsibility, steal his/her opportunities to develop self-confidence by making it on his/her own, and place the young person in situations which are dangerous for the particular vulnerabilities of addicts.

-Family’s Parallel Journey Motivates Addict
+The Family’s Parallel Journey Motivates the Addict

 Families Helping Families

-Family retreats and 1st Saturday meetings are an integral part of Community life through which families learn from the experience of other Community families.
-As they enter into the life of the Cenacolo, families come to believe again that their son can find healing.
+Family retreats and First Saturday meetings are an integral part of Community life through which families learn from the experience of other Community families.
+As they enter into the life of the Cenacolo, families come to believe again that their son/daughter can find healing.
 Parents, who have been attending the retreats for two years or more, tell about the changes in themselves from the time they attended their first Parents and Families Retreat.
 They speak to the new parents about their initial questions, confusion, misconceptions, struggles, resistances, and fears, as well as their new insights, feelings of trust, and personal life changes, resulting from their journey with the Community.
 They learn from each other’s struggles, questions, failures, and pain.
 Through their own healing, they are able to shed the shame and guilt that has enslaved them for years.
 Families receive the consolation, wisdom, and healing that God provides through others, who have themselves wrestled with despair about their children, and who have gradually come to a place of hope and rejoicing.